Extend the life of your instruments

-Like fine clothing, jewelry or high-speed handpieces your instruments may also require special care.
-Although stainless steel instruments, including XP, have outstanding built-in corrosion resistance, incompatibilities do exist with specific chemicals which should be avoided.
+Like fine clothing, jewelry or high-speed hand pieces your instruments may also require special care.
+Although dental instruments, including XP®, have outstanding built-in corrosion resistance, there incompatibilities with specific chemicals.
+These chemicals should be avoided.

 Instruments should not be in contact with the following chemicals for more than approximately two hours (then immediately and thoroughly rinsed and dried): aluminum chloride, barium chloride, mercury dichloride, calcium chloride, carbolic acid, citric acid, cresol, mercury chloride, mercury salts, phenol, permanganic acid potash, potassium thicyanate, ferrous chloride, stanniferous chloride, tartaric acid.

 The following chemicals should be avoided completely: Aqua Regia, iron chloride, sulphuric & hydrochloric acid, and iodine.
 Click here to see full Compatible Solutions List.

 Each AEI (American Eagle Instruments Inc.) instrument is subject to comprehensive quality controls during all phases of production, thus guaranteeing the high quality standard expected of AEI instruments.

 Since AEI's inception over 20 years ago, we have used only high-grade surgical stainless steels, which contain various percentages of carbon and chromium.
 A specially designed hardening process gives AEI instruments a unique balance of flexibility and optimal durability.

 The majority of AEI instruments are handcrafted; shaped, ground and polished by hand.
 Tips are prepared individually by highly skilled precision crafts-people.
 Each instrument is continually held to strict quality controls during each stage of fabrication.